department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/decision-ready-claims.md

 **Right now, you can file these types of claims through the DRC program:**

 - **Direct service connection claim** for a condition that began during your military service or was caused by an event while serving
-- **Presumptive service connection claim** for a condition that we believe is related to your military service even if there's no direct evidence of a link.
-This includes conditions related to Agent Orange, chronic disailibilities, and conditions tied to service during the Gulf War (like fibromyalgia, chronic fatigue syndrome, and functional gastrointestinal disorders).
+- **Presumptive service connection claim** for a condition that we believe is related to your military service even if there's no direct evidence of a link
 - **Secondary service connection claim** for a condition caused or made worse by your service-connected disability
 - **Increased disability claim** for an existing service-connected condition that you have medical evidence to show has gotten worse
-- **Dependency and indemnity compensation (DIC) claim** as the surviving spouse of a Veteran who died due to a service-related injury or disease and had a 100% disabled rating due to a service-connected condition, including entitlement to Individual Unemployability, for 10 years before they died
+- **[Dependency and indemnity compensation (DIC) claim](/burials-and-memorials/survivor-and-dependent-benefits/compensation/)** as the surviving spouse of a Veteran who died due to a service-related injury or illness
 - **Pre-discharge claim** for disability compensation less than 90 days before your separation from military service

 **Note:** We're working to expand the DRC program to include more types of claims.
 Come back soon, or check with your VSO, to find out about updates.